-Module 4 teaches the four different types of proofreading methods, with a detailed explanation of how to use each of them.
+Module 4 teaches the four types of proofreading methods, with a detailed explanation of how to use each.
 You'll also get plenty of proofreading practice in this module.

 Module 5: Turning Proofreading into a Business

-Module 5 provides a step-by-step guide on how to set up a freelance proofreading business, including how to create your website, build a resume, pitch clients, set your rates, incorporate your proofreading business, and minimize corporate taxes.
+Module 5 provides a step-by-step guide on setting up a freelance proofreading business, including creating your website, building a resume, pitching clients, setting your rates, incorporating your proofreading business, and minimizing corporate taxes.
 The amount of practical information in this module is truly mind-blowing, and it's worth the price of the course on its own.